Over the last few years, there has been a trend to give people fancier job titles. The job role will not have changed; only the job title will change.

 Sandwich makers have become Sandwich Artists.

-The reasoning behind this is that certain jobs have acquired poor reputations.
-They are not considered attractive or they have become associated with roles that are fulfilled by less able employees.
+The reason is that certain jobs have acquired a poor reputation.
+They are not considered attractive, or they have become associated with roles performed by less able employees.

 “I’m only the cleaner.”